archmetalDBM/GlobaLID-App/doc/references.md

     318–31.
     DOI:<a href="https://doi.org/10.2113/gsecongeo.69.3.318" target="_blank">10.2113/gsecongeo.69.3.318</a>

+-   Koptagel, O., Ulusoy, U., and Fallick, A. E., 2007, Sulfur and Lead Isotope Investigations of the CarbonateHosted Pb-Zn Deposits in the Yahyal› Region, Kayseri, Southern Turkey, Turkish Journal of Earth Sciences, 16, 57–76.

 -   Kouzmanov, K., Moritz, R., Von Quadt, A., Chiaradia, M., Peytcheva, I., Fontignie, D., Ramboz, C., and Bogdanov, K., 2009, Late Cretaceous porphyry Cu and epithermal Cu-Au association in the